wing5wong/artisan-whs-static/source/_events/2019-07-23_year-11-prizegiving.md

 Prizegiving finishes by 3.05pm.

+Final reports will be issued and sent to families via email.

-Final day for Year 11 students unless they are asked to come in for extra lessons in relation to NCEA Level 1.
+This is the last day for Year 11 students unless they are asked to come in for extra lessons in relation to NCEA Level 1.

 Years 9, 10, 12 and 13 are released at 12.50pm.